alan-johnson/docker-marklogic/README.md

     <ul>
       <li>Docker-ML8 folder - contains the Dockerfile for MarkLogic 8.
       <li>Docker-ML9EA folder - contains the Dockerfile for MarkLogic 9 Early Access.
 With MarkLogic 9 EA3, the Dockerfile is essentially the same as the MarkLogic version 8.
 The name of the .rpm differs
+      <li>Check the name of the MarkLogic .rpm in the Dockerfile against the one you've downloaded.
+Rename the name of the .rpm in the Dockerfile as necessary.
     </ul>
 <li>Use the instructions to create your Docker container.
   <ul>